fdtmsft/karpenter-azure-workshop/docs/02-disruption/02-consolidation.md

 Multi-node consolidation evaluates your entire cluster and can consolidate multiple underutilized nodes into fewer, more efficiently packed nodes.

+!!! note "Time constraint"
+    This exercise takes significant time to demo, if time is short please feel free to read and continue to next section.

 #### Step 1: Create a NodePool for Multi-Node Consolidation

 Let's update our NodePool specifically for testing multi-node consolidation: